zzhangjii/learning-library/workshops/LabGuide600ConfigureJavaWithATP.md

 - The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

+#### Note: If you have created Virtual Cloud Network, Linux Environemnt in the previous lab, you can use the same instance to complete this lab.

 ## Steps

 ### **STEP 1: Create a Virtual Cloud Network**